Best Dog Food For Shiba Inus

 The History of What Dogs Ate….
 In History

 Dogs have been around for hundreds of thousands of years.
 Commercial dog food?
-About a hundred years or so….
+Only about a hundred years or so….

-Before commercial dog food was invented dogs enjoyed a varied fresh diet consisting of human grade food either by an offering or scavenging.
+Before commercial dog food was invented dogs enjoyed a varied fresh diet consisting of human grade food either from sharing with their human family or scavenging.

 The Commercial Dog Food Business – A Profit Driven Industry

-However, Veterinarians are correct when they state that home prepared foods run the risk of being nutritionally deficient.
-If I were to feed my Shiba Inu simply rice and chicken for her diet, it would be obvious that she would be missing out on a number of key nutritional requirements.
+Veterinarians are indeed correct when they state that home prepared foods run the risk of being nutritionally deficient.

-Home Prepared Dog Meals “Already” Ready to Go
+Home Prepared Dog Meals – Ready to Go!

 Commercial Dog Food – Wet / Dry